therealnet-work/metalk8s/docs/installation/introduction.rst

 - One or more machines dedicated to running Infra services (see :ref:`the Infra role<node-role-infra>`)
-- Any number of machines dedicated to running applications, the number and sizing depending on the applications (for instance, Zenko_ would recommend using three or more machines)
+- Any number of machines dedicated to running applications, the number and :ref:`sizing<installation-intro-sizing>` depending on the applications (for instance, Zenko_ would recommend using three or more machines)

 .. image:: img/standard-arch.png
    :width: 100%